 Beacon Hill in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Location.
-42° 21.412′ N, 71° 4.006′ W. Marker is in Boston, Massachusetts, in Suffolk County.
+42° 21.33′ N, 71° 4.182′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Beacon Hill.
-Marker is on Beacon Street, on the right when traveling west.
+Marker can be reached from the intersection of Charles Street and Beacon Street.
+Marker is in the Boston Public Garden.
 Touch for map.
-Marker is at or near this postal address: 42 Beacon Street, Boston MA 02108, United States of America.
+Marker is in this post office area: Boston MA 02108, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on January 30, 2023.
-It was originally submitted on March 26, 2015, by Robert Lombardi of Harwich, Masachusetts.
-This page has been viewed 399 times since then and 12 times this year.
-Photos: 1. submitted on March 26, 2015, by Robert Lombardi of Harwich, Masachusetts.
-2. submitted on July 12, 2020, by Allen C. Browne of Silver Spring, Maryland. • Kevin W. was the editor who published this page.
+It was originally submitted on August 29, 2014, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 441 times since then and 65 times this year.
+Photos: 1, 2, 3, 4. submitted on August 29, 2014, by Bill Pfingsten of Bel Air, Maryland.